 Master’s in Communication in California

-The Golden State offers a wealth of graduate level communications programs across the state.
-From online courses to traditional classroom programs, and hybrid formats, there is sure to be a master's in communication program to suit every prospective student and in every region of the state.
+The Golden State offers a wealth of graduate-level communications programs.
+From online courses to traditional classroom programs and hybrid formats, there is sure to be a master's in communication program to suit every prospective student and every region of the state.

-California's major industries, including agriculture, entertainment, technology, and tourism all have a need for expert communications specialists.
-A large number of small businesses and professional communications firms also offer ample job opportunities for graduates of master's in communication programs.
+California's major industries, including agriculture, entertainment, technology, and tourism, all need expert communications specialists.
+Many small businesses and professional communications firms also offer ample job opportunities for graduates of master's in communication programs.

 2025 Best Masters in Communication Programs in California